-Section 7 of the ESA and implementing regulations at 50 CFR Part 402 require consultation with the appropriate federal agency (either NMFS or the USFWS) for federal actions that "may affect" a listed species or critical habitat.
-NMFS' issuance of an IHA affecting ESA-listed species or designated critical habitat, directly or indirectly, is a federal action subject to these section 7 consultation requirements.
+Section 7 of the ESA requires consultation with the appropriate federal agency (either NMFS or the USFWS) for federal actions that "may affect" a listed species or critical habitat.
+NMFS' issuance of an IHA affecting ESA-listed species or designated critical habitat, directly or indirectly, is a federal action subject to section 7 consultation requirements.
 Accordingly, NMFS is required to ensure that its action is not likely to jeopardize the continued existence of any threatened or endangered species or result in destruction or adverse modification of critical habitat for such species.
+Regulations specify the requirements for these consultations (50 CFR Part 402).

-The NMFS Office of Protected Resources (OPR) Permits, Conservation and Education Division (PR1) is required to consult with the NMFS Alaska Regional Office (AKRO) Protected Resources Division (PRD) on the issuance of the IHAs under Section 101(a)(5)(D) of the MMPA.
+The NMFS Office of Protected Resources (OPR) Permits and Conservation Division (PR1) is required to consult with the NMFS Alaska Regional Office (AKRO) Protected Resources Division (PRD) on the issuance of an IHA under Section 101(a)(5)(D) of the MMPA.
 PR1 is required to consult with PRD because the action of issuing an IHA may affect threatened and endangered species under NMFS' jurisdiction.
+AKRO has prepared a Biological Opinion on the proposed issuance of an IHA to Shell, and concluded that PR1's action of issuing an IHA to Shell to take marine mammals incidental to its openwater marine surveys is not likely to jeopardize the continued existence of ESA-listed species under NMFS jurisdiction (NMFS 2013).
+The consultations on the proposed issuance of IHAs to TGS and SAE are still ongoing.
+However, based upon discussions with AKRO, PR1 anticipates non-jeopardy determinations for the issuance of IHAs to TGS and SAE to take marine mammals incidental to their proposed open-water seismic surveys as well.
+If warranted by new information contained in the biological opinions, PR1 will prepare an SEA.